Partners & Projects

 App for the Cambodian National Center For Parasitology Entomology and Malaria Control (CNM)

 The University of Oslo and the Clinton Health Access Initiative decided to contribute to our custom Apps in the Malaria Case Surveillance domain, by funding new functionalities and, hence, creating a new App for the Cambodian National Center For Parasitology Entomology and Malaria Control (CNM).
-Still in pilot phases, the CNM App is a picture-driven app, aiming to allow illiterate people to register malaria cases using an Android device.
+The CNM App is picture-driven, aiming to allow illiterate people to register malaria cases using an Android device.
 The survey is conducted by clicking on images and register the main information that the Cambodian CNM organism needs for the epidemiology analysis.
 CNM also manages the drugs issues and entries, generating a basic stock control that is centralized in the DHIS2 server the app is connected to.
 The app can work offline and it sends all the information to DHIS2 as soon as the device gets internet connexion.
 All the information from the app is represented in a simple Event-based program in DHIS2.

 Population Services International (PSI)